On the symmetry of the electronic density in the three-electron parabolic quantum dot: Introduction

 \section{Introduction}

+Symmetries play very important role in physics \cite{fano96:_symmet_quant_phys}.
+For example, such fundamental physical principles as the energy, linear and angular momentum conservation laws are based on the symmetry of the space-time with respect to translations and rotations.
+These symmetries can be considered as ``kinematical symmetries'' rather that dynamical ones since the former are independent on the interparticle interaction.
+It turns out that every exactly solvable quantum-mechanical problem possesses some kind of dynamical symmetry.
+Apparently, such situations are rather rare and are well-studied.
+Examples include the harmonic oscillator \cite{fock28:_fock_darwin,PhysRev.57.641,0305-4470-11-2-005} and hydrogen atom problems \cite{fock35:_o4,landau3tom_eng}.

+In some cases, however, a quantum system may have approximate symmetries.
+The existence of approximate symmetries leads to significant simplification of the analysis of the problem.
+Approximate symmetries are hard to find since the operator of the corresponding symmetry transformation does not commute with the Hamiltonian \cite{ushveridze2017quasi}.
+Nevertheless, approximate symmetries have been found for such nonseparable problems as hydrogen atom in a uniform magnetic field \cite{PhysRevLett.45.1092} and doubly excited states of helium atom \cite{0953-4075-24-20-004}.
+Recently, the approximate symmetries of the nodal lines of the lowest \cite{bressanini05:_jcp_nodes,bressanini05:_nodes_he} and resonant doubly-excited states \cite{0953-4075-24-10-004} of the helium atom have been discovered.

-Quantum dots are semiconductor structures which can confine electrons.
-Therefore, they are often referred to as ``artificial atoms''.
+In the present article the approximate symmetry of the wave functions of the three electrons subjected to the circularly symmetric parabolic potential possesses is found.
+This problem is of interest since it is relevant in the theoretical investigation of the electronic structure of quantum dots.
+These are semiconductor structures which can confine electrons \cite{0034-4885-64-6-201}.
+Therefore, they are often referred to as ``artificial atoms'' \cite{RevModPhys.74.1283}.
 The theoretical study of few-electron quantum dots allows one to analyze the role of electronic correlations in nanostructures \cite{PhysRevLett.79.3475,macsym00:_eckart_frame_dots,puente:125315}.

-Often, a quantum dot can be modeled as a two-dimensional system of electrons having effective mass and confined via the axially symmetric parabolic potential.
-Quantum dots with one or two-electrons are comparatively simple to study since the corresponding theory can be developed using various analytical model approaches \cite{puente:125315,rashid04:_2_electron_quant_dots}.
+The electronic structure of quantum dots can often be described by the model in which electrons having an effective mass move in a parabolic confining potential \cite{Fang2007551,0253-6102-48-6-030,PhysRevB.65.115312}.
+Quantum dots with one or two-electrons are comparatively simple to study since the corresponding theory can be developed using various analytical model approaches \cite{puente:125315,rashid03:_2_electron_quant_dots}.
 Theoretical investigations of many-electron quantum dots are much more complicated because they require solution of many-dimensional partial differential equations which cannot be done analytically.
 Few-electron quantum dots are particularly difficult to study as in this case the application of various mean field approximations cannot be justified.